Tarunmalla/Myexpos/README.md

-# MyExpos
+# OS-Lab-Project
-It is an experimental operating system created as a part of S5 Operating lab course and this operating system can do the following.
+Completed the implementation of a basic operating system as a part of S5 Operating Systems Lab course.
+The operating system was built for an XSM machine.

+Properties of the operating system
-1.Implementation of Basic Software and Hardware interrupts
+ 1. Implementation for Basic Software and Hardware interrupts

-2.Process Synchronization and Semaphores
+ 2. Process Synchronization and Semaphores

-3.File Management
+ 3. File management

-4.User Management
+ 4. User Management

-5.Pager Module
+ 5. Pager Module